tdunlap607/gsd-analysis/README.md

 The primary goal of this analysis is to understand the data sources, structure, and counts of the Global Security Database ([GSD](https://github.com/cloudsecurityalliance/gsd-database#gsd-repos)).

 ## Replication

-Clone both this repository (gsd-analysis) and the [gsd-database](https://github.com/cloudsecurityalliance/gsd-database#gsd-repos) repository.
+Clone both this repository and the [gsd-database](https://github.com/cloudsecurityalliance/gsd-database#gsd-repos) repository.

-Checkout the gsd-database commit to replicate below results:
+Checkout the gsd-database commit to (gsd timestamp: 2022-05-20T05:00:05:000) replicate below results:

 ```shell
 :~/gsd-database$ git checkout d8ce33d48de2f00130e821e9828c3e04b9a4b520